IvyW2/Aperture_Images/README.md

 This application allows users to search for a particular picture, access a stack of related pictures and download the perfect problem solving picture.

 ## User Story
+- The user starts by loggin in or signing up if he/she is a new user.
-- The user is able to view a stack of search related pictures.
+- The user is prompted by a search box to search for a desired photo, a stack of search related pictures is displayed.
 - The user is able to select a particular picture.
 - The user is able to download the perfect problem solving picture.